AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - DNS vs Global Accelerator for Blue/Green Deployments
     - With AWS Global Accelerator, you can shift traffic gradually or all at once between the blue and the green environment and vice-versa without being subject to DNS caching on client devices and internet resolvers, traffic dials and endpoint weights changes are effective within seconds.
     - DNS has TTL, so not suitable for B/G deployments
+- use cases:
+    - easily move endpoints b/w AZs or Regions w/o need for DNS config change
+    - Dial traffic up or down for a region by configuring a traffic dial %
+        - especially useful for testing performance and releasing updates
+    - control traffic to endpoints by assigning weights